 Keep up to date in the ever-changing digital landscape by integrating these 5 trends in Financial Services digital marketing into your 2024 marketing strategy

 Financial Services is both a highly competitive and highly regulated sector.
-Cost per customer acquisition is high, and encouraging customer loyalty in younger, digitally savvy audiences is challenging given that new challenger banks, neobanks, and aggregator services encourage switchers to seek better deals.
-But what does that mean for your Financial Services marketing strategy?
+Cost per customer acquisition is high, and encouraging customer loyalty in digitally savvy audiences is challenging given that new challenger banks, neobanks, and aggregator services encourage switchers to seek better deals.

 At Smart Insights, we define omnichannel marketing to include both managing customer

 "Omnichannel means planning and optimizing always-on and campaign-focused marketing communications tools across different customer lifecycle touchpoints to maximize leads and sales - all the while delivering a seamless customer experience to encourage customer loyalty"

 The focus here is ensuring that different online and offline marketing activities are integrated and complement each other in working towards the dedicated marketing objective at that stage in your customer journey.

 The number of online and offline channels that need to be orchestrated is shown across our RACE customer lifecycle visual featured here: